-Here’s some red, white and blue color inspiration, in honor of the Fourth of July next week!
-Click each pic to scroll through the project instructions from our fabulous designers…what will you make this summer?
+Here are some red, white and blue crafts, in honor of the Fourth of July next week!
+Click each pic to scroll through the patriotic craft ideas and project instructions from our fabulous designers…what will you make this summer?

 Nothing says summer like a beautiful butterfly…that and swimming, popsicles, baseball, fireworks, cool nights on the patio…and our Vacation Bible School.
 My local church has the most awesome VBS ever!
 The entire church is transformed into another land – this year it’s a rainforest with a huge tree (10 feet around!) in the sanctuary.
 There are monkeys swinging from the rafters in the entry hall and lots of giant lizards everywhere.